acorg/slurm-pipeline/README.md

   run and give those job ids to a subsequent invocation of `slurm-pipeline.py` (see `slurm-pipeline-status.py` below for an example).
+* `--scriptArgs`: Specify arguments that should appear on the command line when initial step scripts are run.
+The initial steps are those that do not have any dependencies.

 Note that all script steps are *always* executed, including when `--firstStep` or `--skip` are used.
 See below for the reasoning behind